 Leaders often deliver one-way communications to their teams.
 The goal may be to inform or update, such as a memo about a new company policy or a change in direction.
 Leaders also often communicate to persuade, encourage, and inspire commitment.
 They often communicate through stories more than data.

-Managers (and team members) often have to communicate to their own manager and to other leaders who are not in their direct chain of command.
+Managers (and team members) often have to communicate with their own managers and with other leaders who are not in their direct chain of command.
 These may take the form of memos/emails, reports, or a slot in a standing meeting.
 Regardless of the format, these types of communications should be considered more formal.

-Since they’re brief by nature, updates often fall well short of good communication.
+Since they’re brief by nature, updates often fall short of being a type of strong communication.
 Use a visual tracker or dashboard to carry the load, and save your verbal or written commentary for drawing the audience’s attention to what is most important — typically, what requires action or further involvement from them.
 This might include surprises, obstacles, and potential risks, as well as wins.

 These formal communication events tend to receive the lion’s share of attention, for good reason.
-Typically they are aimed at a larger audience with higher stakes and objectives that include informing, influencing, and persuading.
+Presentations are communication tools that are typically aimed at a larger audience with higher stakes.
+They have objectives like informing, influencing, and persuading.
 In addition, many people fear public speaking, and thanks to TED and other series, we have a high expectation for entertainment as well as insight.

-Meetings, whether large or small, are a critical part of workplace communication.
+Meetings, whether large or small, are a critical part of a workplace’s internal communication strategy.
 They’re also one of the least understood and most overused types of communication.
 Effective meetings build synergy between teams and quickly communicate information that would have a high potential to be misunderstood in another format (like email).
 The best meetings are highly collaborative and leave participants feeling energized, not drained.

 When employees are directly involved in work products and initiatives, it helps to foster a sense of ownership in the company’s future.
 It also makes them want to work to improve things like the company’s profitability, customer satisfaction, and brand.